Thursday, March 15, 2018

-As tempting as it is to tell people where to get off—especially when they're being obnoxious or unfair—I still feel awkward saying something online that I wouldn't normally say when talking to somebody face to face.
-I've gotten into a few online discussions where I've tried to explain the other side's view in a rational manner, but it seems that people don't want to debate rationally; they only want to shout insults and belittle those who don't agree.
+It’s tempting to tell people where to get off—especially when they're being obnoxious or unfair.
+People don't want to debate rationally; they only want to belittle those who don't agree.
 If you don't believe me, try explaining to a gang of vehement Teachers' Union supporters that all homeschoolers are not, in fact, "inbred, narrow-minded, homophobic hypocrites."
 Wow.
 And those were the ones who didn't refer to a variety of body parts and animal acts.
-That was one "discussion" from which I removed myself after only one sentence.
-I never said anything critical about non-homeschoolers; I only tried to explain my own position.

-It's not worth my time to argue with people who don't want to hear someone else's point of view, especially if those people are strangers who don't ultimately affect my real, flesh-and-blood life in any way.
+It's not worth my time to argue with strangers who don't want to hear someone else's point of view.

-But what if those strangers could, in fact, affect your real life?
-Would you still feel free to express your honest thoughts?
+But what if those strangers could affect your real life?
+Would you still express your honest thoughts?

-I can think of one instance where I ended up wondering if I'd overstepped my bounds.
-A book I'd edited had gotten a two-star review from someone who admitted she didn't finish the book, it was not her typical genre, and in fact, anything to do with that particular genre really "didn't do anything for" her.
-So I asked her why she'd bothered to read or review the book, when all those factors would never have led her to a favorable review.
-I was polite, I clearly stated that I was the book's editor (which I didn't have to disclose) and wasn't asking so I could jump to the author's defense, but was genuinely curious.
+I can think of one instance where I ended up wondering if I'd overstepped my bounds, years and years ago.
+A book I'd edited got two stars from someone who admitted she didn't finish it, it was not her typical genre, and in fact, she didn’t really like that particular genre.
+So I asked her why she'd bothered to read or review it, when all those factors would never have led to a favorable review.
+I was polite, I clearly stated that I was the book's editor (which I didn't have to disclose) and wasn't asking so I could jump to the author's defense.
+I was genuinely curious.
 The reviewer didn't reply, but another GR person did, accusing me of being unprofessional by telling someone what a review should be, on a book which I "helped to create."

 Well, first of all, I didn't create the book.
 I didn't help to create it.
 The novel was the author's hard work, not mine.
 I edited it.
-As much as I'd love to take credit for a book's success—and I do celebrate with them!—my work is the equivalent of adding gravy, not the meat & potatoes of the deal.
+As much as I'd love to take credit for a book's success—and I do celebrate with them!—my work is the frosting, not the cake itself.
 I don't even have to like the books I work with, I suppose; I only have to correct them.
-So of course, I felt that was a moot point.
-However, the person who criticized me was polite, and I responded with equal politeness, and we went our separate ways.
+So of course I felt that was a moot point.
+However, the person who criticized me was polite, I responded in kind, and we went our separate ways.
 I'd intended no harm, she said her piece, and I realized it was probably not my business to ask the original poster anything at all.
 But I'm curious like that, and now I know that curiosity is not always appreciated.
 I'm thankful that my post didn't do any damage to the author, but I didn't feel it was right to remove it, either.
-After all, I said it, and I need to stand by my words, lest they cease to mean anything anymore.
+After all, I said it, and I needed to stand by it.

 My point, if I can still get back around to it, is this: if an honest opinion is wanted, then prepare for it to be honest.
 "Honest" does not always mean "favorable."
 And if your loyal fans jump to your defense, please make it clear to them that bullying your naysayers is NOT acceptable.
-Some of the articles I read left me incredulous that people would be so vicious to strangers over a book review, methodically stalking them across the social networks.
-In some of the cases I read, the author and the reviewer blamed each other for attacks launched by friends; once the true culprits were revealed, apologies were made and all was made as right as it could be, considering the emotional trauma each side was put through.
+I’m incredulous that people can be so vicious to strangers over a book review, methodically stalking them across the social networks.
+In some of the cases I read, the author and the reviewer blamed each other for attacks that were actually launched by their friends.
+Once the true culprits were revealed, apologies ensued . . . but the damage was already done.

-In a previous post, I stressed that most authors desire honest reviews.
-Reviews are the things that encourage people to purchase a book, and they allow authors to know their work is noticed.
-The relative obscurity provided by the internet should not ever be used as an excuse to lash out at anyone who doesn't happen to agree with us.
+Most authors genuinely desire honest reviews.
+Reviews encourage people to purchase a book, and they let authors to know their work is noticed.
+The relative obscurity provided by the internet should never be used as an excuse to lash out at anyone who doesn't happen to agree with us.